Can You Become a Chef Without Going to Culinary School?

 Network with Cooks and Chefs in Culinary School

 During your time in a program at Escoffier, for example, you can spend your days alongside other passionate cooks and chefs.
-Even if you study in an online culinary school program you can have the opportunity to connect with your classmates through online forums or potentially meet them through optional in-person experiences like the Farm to Table® weekend workshops.
+Even if you study in an online culinary school program, you can have the opportunity to connect with your classmates through online forums or potentially meet them through optional in-person experiences like the optional Farm to Table® experiences.

 And after graduation, you can have access to the Auguste Escoffier Alumni Association.
 These connections may be able to answer your industry and career questions, provide valuable advice, and could even be sources of future job opportunities.